hiren1407/UpSkilled-Frontend/README.md

 Protected Routes: Routes are protected based on user roles.
 The ProtectedRoute component checks the user's role and redirects unauthorized users to the login page.

 Sending Messages: Instructors can send messages to employees through the messaging interface.
 Messages can be viewed and managed easily.

+Download dependencies:
+Run npm install to install all the dependencies which the project needs.

+Development server:
+Run npm start for a dev server.
+Navigate to http://localhost:3000/.
+The application will automatically reload if you change any of the source files.

+Build:
+Run npm build to build the project.
+The build artifacts will be stored in build directory.

+Running unit tests:
+Run npm test to launch the test runner in the interactive watch mode.

+Further help: To get more help on the React, go check out the https://react.dev/learn page.